paulagrcg/RNAplasticity/README.md

 gmapfunctions, phenotypesearchfinal, and targetpairs and data_genotype_targetpairs deal with categorising targetpairs according to NSS and Hamming distance as well as producing their genotype populations

-evodyn_seqs.ipynb is a notebook used to produce plots and test data.

-functionalRNAplots.ipynb: produce plot for functional RNA.

--**plots** folder: .png files of plots